-In September 2023 VF issued it's first Green Tokenized Debt for €5 million.
+In September 2023 VF issued its first Green Tokenized Debt for €5 million.
 The proceeds of this tokenized debt are used to (re)finance sustainable middle rental housing.
-This agreement has a tenor of one year.
+This agreement had a tenor of one year.
+The €5 million Tokenized debt is Euribor-based, but has replacement wording as well, and was repaid in September 2024.